A spotlight on IT migration projects at insurers

 Review and recovery following our PURE approach

+Modernization of IT has gained significant importance for insurance companies in recent years.
+This can be seen in particular in the fact that companies are now putting their words into action and numerous modernization initiatives have already been launched.
 The complexity of such projects is the reason why institutions have delayed their activities for a long time.
 After all, system implementations and migrations are the most complex and costly IT projects.This also explains the frequent, diverse challenges that occur during the course of the project, which statistically at least four out of five projects have to deal with.
 (Temporary) setbacks are therefore by no means uncommon, but can also occur on well managed projects.
 This makes it all the more important to handle the situation professionally in order to get the project back on track as quickly as possible and not to jeopardize the success of the project.

 System implementations and migration projects are the most complex and costly projects within IT.
 For this reason, it is not surprising that challenges arise quite frequently in the course of a project, and sometimes they are even accompanied by complications.
 These are by no means isolated cases.
 Setbacks do not necessarily have to put the whole project back to square one.
 Professional and determined handling of the situation is crucial for the progress of the project.